Wednesday, September 18, 2013

 Lisa: I do not like them myself.
 On the positive side, it is a way to be seen.
 On the negative side, it promotes passing and stereotypes too much.
 The beauty ideals are as bad there as in the rest of society.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women have written memoirs about their journeys.
+Have you ever considered writing a book about your own experiences?

 Lisa: To be honest, I have not read a single one of these memoirs.
 I am certain that many find them interesting and helpful, but memoirs have never been an interest to me.
 Because of that, I am not interested in writing a book about myself.
 My blog is more than enough, and probably more enlightening.